jverzani/Mustache.jl/README.md

 Partials begin with a greater than sign, like `{{> box.tpl }}`.
 In this example, the file `box.tpl` is opened and inserted into the template, then populated.
 A full path may be specified.

 They also inherit the calling context.

 In this way you may want to think of partials as includes, imports, template expansion, nested templates, or subtemplates, even though those aren't literally the case here.

 The partial specified by `{{< box.tpl }}` is not parsed, rather included as is into the file.
-This can be much faster.
+This can be faster.

 ## Alternatives

 `Julia` provides some alternatives to this package which are better suited for many jobs:

 * For simple substitution inside a string there is string [interpolation](https://docs.julialang.org/en/latest/manual/strings/).